Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Manticore Architecture

 The \textcode{Expect rs1, rs2, eid} instruction raises an exception \textcode{eid} if the values of registers \textcode{rs1} and \textcode{rs2} differ.
-Exceptions are used to invoke services from the host processor (e.g., \textcode{\$display} and \textcode{\$stop} in Verilog).
+Exceptions can invoke services from the host processor (e.g., \textcode{\$display}).
 Exceptions, like global memory accesses, stall the execution of all cores and the NoC until they are resolved.
-Instructions capable of globally stalling the execution are \emph{privileged} and reserved for a single core to permit an efficient implementation (see \secRef{global_stall}).
+Instructions capable of globally stalling the execution are \emph{privileged} and reserved for a single core, which permits an efficient implementation (see \secRef{global_stall}).

 Each core has a scratchpad memory (up to 128KiB) for local load and store operations.
 Loads execute unconditionally, but stores are predicated.
 Global load and store (predicated) instructions are privileged and access large, off-chip memories using 48-bit addresses.
-From the perspective of a compiler, both global and local memory instructions have the same predictable access latencies since the long off-chip latency is masked by stalling all cores and the NoC until an access completes.
+From the perspective of a compiler, both global and local memory access have the same predictable latencies since the long off-chip latency is masked by stalling all cores and the NoC until a memory access completes.

-The producer of a value initiates communication with a \textcode{Send} instruction, the only way cores communicate.
-The \textcode{Send rt, rs, tid} instruction invoked by a core \textcode{sid}, requests target core \textcode{tid} to update its register \textcode{rt} with the value of register \textcode{rs} from core \textcode{sid}.
-The register update is delayed\footnote{The delay is compiler-enforced (it is not architectural).} until the end of a \vcycle, as depicted in \figRef{isa_overview}.
+The producer of a value initiates communication with a \textcode{Send} instruction, which is the only way cores communicate.
+The \textcode{Send rt, rs, tid} instruction invoked by a core \textcode{sid} requests target core \textcode{tid} to update its register \textcode{rt} with the value of register \textcode{rs} from core \textcode{sid}.
+As~\figRef{isa_overview} illustrates, \textcode{Send}s occur intermixed with computation, but the register updates are delayed until the end of a \vcycle.